 "'Credit has become a substitute for people who don’t have enough money—they can’t afford health care, they don’t make a living wage, and their car breaks down,” says Ira Rheingold, executive director of the National Association of Consumer Advocates.
 “Being in debt is not a character flaw.
 It’s a sign that they don’t have enough.'"

-NACA joins with 231 other consumer, civil and human rights, labor, community, and legal services organizations from all 50 states and the District of Columbia on a comment urging the Consumer Financial Protection Bureau to strengthen the Bureau's proposed rule on debt collection pracices.
+NACA and 35 other consumer, privacy, civil rights, and public interest organizations submitted a comment to the Consumer Financial Protection Bureau outlining privacy concerns raised by the Bureau's proposed rule on debt collection practices.
+If the rule is finalized as written, the CFPB may be opening the door to increased privacy abuse and security problems.
 All comments submitted by or on behalf of NACA are available here.